Why Play Based Learning?

 The Waldorf Approach

 Rising Song has been in operation since September 2009.
 The current location was purchased in 2014 and has provided the stability to deeply invest in creating a beautiful playscape, garden and food forest.
 The program has changed over the years, starting with one school, expanding to two, and reducing back down to one classroom in 2017.
-September 2018 will bring another change with the departure of one co-owner/director, and the reduction to a half-day only program that is primarily an outdoor school.
+September 2018 brings another change with the departure of the other co-owner/director, and the reduction to a half-day only program that is primarily an outdoor school.